$E_\infty$-cells and general linear groups of infinite fields: Applications to homological stability

 \begin{proof} This filtered object has associated graded

 where the equivalence is by Theorem $E_k$.13.8.
 In second grading $q \geq 0$ (i.e.~third index) the object $\gE^+_\infty(S^{1,1,1} \otimes \bk[B\bF^\times])$ is equivalent to

 which gives

+with differentials $d^r \colon E^r_{n,p,q} \to E^r_{n,p-r,q+r-1}$.
 This identifies the claimed groups with the terms in (our modification of) Mirzaii's sequence.
 It remains to show that the $d^1$-differential of this spectral sequence is identified with Mirzaii's maps.

-The differential $d^1 \colon E^1_{n,p,1} \to E^1_{n,p,0}$ may be analysed as follows.
+The differential $d^1 \colon E^1_{n,1,p} \to E^1_{n,0,p}$ may be analysed as follows.
 Let us write $B_\bullet \coloneqq B_\bullet(0_* \bk, \overline{\gE_\infty(1_* S^{1,0} \otimes \bk[B\bF^\times])}, 0_*\overline{\gR}_\bk)$, $B = |B_\bullet|$, and $F_q B_\bullet$ for the $q$th stage of the filtration.
 Let us describe the equivalence $\frac{F_1 B}{F_0 B} \simeq S^{1,1} \otimes \bk[B\bF^\times] \otimes \overline{\gR}_\bk$.
 It is induced by the evident map

 in the following way.
 The map~\eqref{eq:37} has the property that its composition with either face map $d_0, d_1 \colon F_1 B_1 \to F_1 B_0$ lands in $F_0 B_0 \subset F_1 B_0$.
 Such a map can be regarded as a map of pairs of simplicial objects